-Maximum acceptable tab trailing edge misalignment is 129 of an inch
+NOTE: Maximum acceptable tab trailing edge misalignment is .129 of an inch.

-3 Place a master check weight, P N 23541 (2 lbs 13 25 or) on top of the stabilator balance weight with the check weight tab facing aft (Refer to Figure 4-7a)

-4 Balance the stabilator by installing balance weight plates, P N 23179 until it is completely balanced.
-The stabilator should not move from any position (trailing edge up, down, center, etc.) it is placed in when properly balanced.

-5. Evenly distribute weights on both sides of the arm, remove master check weight and connect controls.

-e (PA-24-250 and 260 with stabilator tip weights)

-1 Level the aircraft and set the trim tab in neutral position balance weight in the designated area (Refer to Figure 4-7a)

-The control arm must be connected between the stabilator trim tab horns and the trim tab adjustment mechanism

-3 Add weight links, P N 81262 and or 21564 as necessary or decrease weight by drilling t

-4 Check the stabilator throughout its complete travel (trailing edge up, down, center, etc.), it should not move from any position it is placed in when properly balanced.
+- c.
+Place a master check weight, P/N 23541 (2 lbs.
+13.25 oz.) on top of the stabilator balance weight with the check weight tab facing aft.
+(Refer to Figure 4-7c.) - d.
+Balance the stabilator by installing balance weight plates, P/N 23179, until it is completely balanced.
+The stabilator should not move from any position (trailing edge up, down, center, etc.) it is placed in when properly balanced. - e.
+Evenly distribute weights on both sides of the arm, remove master check weight and connect controls. - 5.
+(PA-24-250 and 260 with stabilator tip weights) - a.
+Level the aircraft and set the trim tab in neutral position - b.
+The control arm must be connected between the stabilator trim tab horns and the trim tab adjustment mechanism. - c.
+Add weight links, P/N 81262 and/or 21564, as necessary, or decrease weight by drilling balance weight in the designated area.
+(Refer to Figure 4-7c.) - d.
+Check the stabilator throughout its complete travel (trailing edge up, down, center, etc.), it should not move from any position it is placed in when properly balanced.

-FIGURE 4-7b.
-CHECKING STABILATOR FREE PLAY

-STRUCTU
+CAUTION: UPON COMPLETION OF INSTALLATIONS AND ADJUSTMENTS, BEFORE ANY FLIGHT TESTS, CHECK THAT ALL CONTROLS ARE HOOKED UP AND RIGGED PROPERLY, TURNBUCKLES, BOLTS, ETC., ARE SAFETIED AND PANELS AND PLATES ARE SECURED.

-5 Remove the center balance weight and all attaching hardware (nut, bolts, washers and balance plates) with the exception of the control cable attaching hardware, and weight the removed items.
+- e.
+Remove the center balance weight and all attaching hardware (nut, bolts, washers and balance plates) with the exception of the control cable attaching hardware, and weigh the removed items.
 The weight limits of the combined removed items are 3 pounds 15 ounces maximum to 3 pounds 8 ounces minimum.
-Should these limits be exceeded, it will be necessary to locate the problem and correct it prior to flight.
+Should these limits be exceeded, it will be necessary to locate the problem and correct it prior to flight - NOTE: Problems may arise from previous improper maintenance and or repairs, such as excessive use of putty, wrong components, etc.